-Multi-tiered System of Supports (MTSS) Fidelity of Implementation Rubric: Cover Page
+Multi-Tiered System of Supports (MTSS) Fidelity of Implementation Rubric: Cover Page

 School Name:

 District:

 Date:

-Grades Levels/Spans
+Grades Levels/Spans Evaluated

-Evaluated (e.g., K-3,

-middle school):
+(e.g., K-3, middle school):

-Focus of MTSS Framework
+Focus of MTSS Framework (e.g.,

-(e.g., social, emotional,
+whole system, social, emotional,

 academic, behavioral):

-Participating Team

-Members and Role:
+Participating Team Members and Role:

-Section 1: MTSS Universal Screening Fidelity Rubric
+Section 1: Screening

-Screening.
-Uses a systematic process that includes valid data for identifying students who may be at risk for poor learning outcomes, including academic, behavioral, social, emotional, school completion, and college and career readiness outcomes.
+Screening is a systematic process for identifying students who may be at risk for poor learning outcomes, including academic, behavioral, social, emotional, school completion, and college and career readiness outcomes.
+The screening process depends on access to and use of data connected to reliable and valid indicators of the desired outcome within the selected grade levels.

 Indicator 1 3 5 Screening Tools Insufficient evidence that the screening tools are reliable, correlations between the instruments and valued outcomes are strong, and predictions of risk status are accurate.
-Evidence indicates that the screening tools are reliable, correlations between the instruments and valued outcomes are strong, predictions of risk status are accurate, but staff is unable to articulate the supporting evidence.
-Evidence indicates that the screening tools are reliable, correlations between the instruments and valued outcomes are strong, and predictions of risk status are accurate, and staff is able to articulate the supporting evidence.
+Evidence indicates that the screening tools are reliable, correlations between the instruments and valued outcomes are strong, predictions of risk status are accurate, but staff are unable to articulate the supporting evidence.
+Evidence indicates that the screening tools are reliable, correlations between the instruments and valued outcomes are strong, predictions of risk status are accurate, and staff are able to articulate the supporting evidence.
 Universal Screening One or none of the following conditions is met: (1) screening is conducted for all students (i.e., is universal); (2) procedures are in place to ensure implementation accuracy (i.e., all students are tested, scores are accurate, cut points/decisions are accurate); and (3) a process to screen all students occurs more than once per year (e.g., fall, winter, spring).
 Two of the following conditions are met: (1) screening is conducted for all students (i.e., is universal); (2) procedures are in place to ensure implementation accuracy (i.e., all students are tested, scores are accurate, cut points/decisions are accurate); and (3) a process to screen all students occurs more than once per year (e.g., fall, winter, spring).
 All of the following conditions are met: (1) screening is conducted for all students (i.e., is universal); (2) procedures are in place to ensure implementation accuracy (i.e., all students are tested, scores are accurate, cut points/decisions are accurate); and (3) a process to screen all students occurs more than once per year (e.g., fall, winter, spring).
-Data Points to Verify Risk Screening data are not used or are used alone to verify decisions about whether a student is or is not at risk.
-Screening data are used in concert with at least one other data source (e.g., classroom performance, curriculum-based assessment, performance on state assessments, diagnostic assessment data, short-term progress monitoring) to verify decisions about whether a student is or is not at risk.
-Screening data are used in concert with at least two other data sources (e.g., classroom performance, performance on state assessments, diagnostic assessment data, short-term progress monitoring) to verify decisions about whether a student is or is not at risk.
+Risk Verification Screening data are not used or are used alone to verify decisions about risk status.
+Screening data are used in concert with at least one other data source (e.g., classroom performance, curriculum-based assessment, performance on state assessments, diagnostic assessment data, short-term progress monitoring) to verify decisions about risk status.
+Screening data are used in concert with at least two other data sources (e.g., classroom performance, performance on state assessments, diagnostic assessment data, short-term progress monitoring) to verify decisions about risk status.

-Section 2: MTSS Progress Monitoring Fidelity Rubric
+Section 2: Progress Monitoring

-Progress Monitoring.
-Uses ongoing and frequent collection of formal data to assess students' performance, to quantify a student's rate of improvement or responsiveness to instruction or intervention, and to evaluate the effectiveness of instruction and intervention using valid and reliable measures.
-Measures are appropriate for the student's grade and/or skill level.
+Progress monitoring is the ongoing, frequent collection and use of formal data in order to (1) assess students' performance, (2) quantify a student's rate of improvement or responsiveness to instruction or intervention, and (3) evaluate the effectiveness of instruction and intervention using valid and reliable measures.
+Educators use measures that are appropriate for the student's grade and/or skill level.